Whitewood, Saskatchewan: Government

 The town of Whitewood has a mayor as the highest ranking government official.
-The town also elects aldermen or councillors to form the municipal council.
-Currently the mayor is Rhett Parks, and is serving with councillors Donna Beutler, Chad Kelly, Chris Ashfield, Brian Waynert, Glenn Mantai, and Brent Schaan.
+The town also elects councillors to form the municipal council.
+Currently the mayor is Chris Ashfield, who is serving with councillors Shawna Stradeski, Jordan Giroux, Cole Jacobs, Emerson Chug, Danielle Jones and Troy Brule.
 The town administrator is Lisa Istace.

-Provincially, Whitewood is within the constituency of Moosomin served by their Member of legislative assembly, the honourable Stephen Bonk.
+Provincially, Whitewood is within the constituency of Moosomin-Montmartre served by their Member of legislative assembly, the honourable Kevin Weedmark.

-Federally, the Souris--Moose Mountain riding is represented by their Member of Parliament, Robert Kitchen.
+Federally, the Souris—Moose Mountain riding is represented by their Member of Parliament, Steven Bonk.

-As Whitewood has achieved town status, it has its own municipal government, however rural governments nearby are Willowdale No. 153 and Silverwood No. 123.

 Economy

 Economically, Whitewood is situated in the Yorkton—Melville economic region.
 Whitewood along with Broadview, Grenfell, Wolseley are all part of the Mainline Regional Economic Development Authority.
 REDA's stimulate economic growth in the local area as they are familiar with the inherent needs of the community and stimulate business and government investment resulting in job creation, tourism and recreational facilities.